 - Acid reflux

 Many people who have acid reflux have a defective valve that allows alcohol liquids and gases to travel from the stomach and enter the mouth.
 For that reason, when the police administer the test, they may get a false reading that does not match your true BAC reading.
+A Dallas DWI lawyer can highlight any medical reasons behind your test results as part of your defense.

 The working environment of a driver can also cause a breathalyzer test to go wrong.
 For example, if you work in an environment that exposes you to volatile substances such as paint removers and cleaning fluids, that can affect the BAC readings.
 Lastly, some personal care products can affect the breath alcohol reading.
 For example, some facial cleansers and aftershave products contain some alcohol content that may interfere with the correct reading.